 The title of this section is the natural question that is evoked by any discussion of this unpleasant and scary subject.
-The only contribution I can usefully provide to this question is to outline -- as I tried to do above -- the technical facts that underlie this issue.
-This treatment is I believe useful inasmuch as it identifies some fundamental realities, and it also serves to identify measures that should certainly be taken: devote resources and efforts primarily towards the elimination of HEU -- as much of it as possible as quickly as possible -- and as long as HEU exists, as stop-gap measure, also devote efforts and resources to improve its physical security.
+The only contribution I can usefully provide to this question is to explain - as I tried to do above -- the technical facts that underlie this issue.
+This treatment is I believe useful inasmuch as it identifies some fundamental realities, and it also serves to identify measures that should certainly be taken: devote resources and efforts primarily towards the elimination of HEU (as much of it as possible as quickly as possible), and as long as HEU exists, as stopgap measure, also devote efforts and resources to improve its physical security.
 But I do not know if there is anybody who can provide a reliable reply to the question stated above.
-My hunch -- based on the technical data I know, as reported above -- is that the probability is significant; hence it motivates a quite serious concern.
+My hunch -based on the technical data I know, as reported above -- is that the probability is significant, hence it motivates a quite serious concern.
 So, I am quite concerned, and I expect a catastrophe to occur any day.
-But a more specific assessment of the relevant probability requires an expertise on the precise workings of the terrorist archipelago including an insight -- mainly based on intelligence -- that I do not muster.
-However, it appears that my concern is shared by the authors of the report mentioned at the end of the preceding section, who are presumably much better informed than me on these matters given their previous jobs in government.
+But a more specific assessment of the relevant probability requires an expertise on the precise workings of the terrorist archipelago requiring an insight -- mainly based on intelligence -- that I do not muster.